A D&C has a variety of uses and now it has the benefit of being safer and simpler, especially when performed by Viva Eve’s expert Ob/Gyn.

 - Uterine cancer

-Using Dilation & Curettage NYC to treat a condition
+Using Dilation & Curettage to treat a condition

 When performing a D&C to treat a condition, your doctor removes the tissue from inside the uterus, not just a small tissue sample.
 Your doctor may do this to treat: